 - The project would be expected to generate over $22 billion in economic output during the construction phase and more than $50 billion in economic output during the first six years of operations.

 - The proposed facility would include an ethane steam cracker capable of producing 1.8 million tons per year of ethylene and three derivative units.
 Ethane cracking involves heating ethane until it breaks down (“cracks”) to form a mixture of ethylene and small amounts of other gases.
 It is then distilled further in a series of processes to create pure ethylene.

 - The ethylene from the ethane steam cracker would feed three derivative units.
 One unit would produce monoethylene glycol, which is used in latex paints, automotive coolants and anti-freeze, or as a building block to create polyester for the manufacture of clothing and polyethylene terephthalate for beverage bottles and containers.
 The other two units would provide polyethylene for use in film, packaging, bottles and containers and various sized pipes.

 Golden Pass Products

 Golden Pass Products, a partnership of Qatar Petroleum and ExxonMobil affiliates, has begun construction of facilities to add liquefaction and export capabilities to the existing liquefied natural gas import terminal near Sabine Pass, Texas.

 How is ExxonMobil investing in Golden Pass?

-- The proposed project represents an approximately $10 billion investment in infrastructure on the Gulf Coast, and should generate billions of dollars of economic growth and tax payments to local, state and federal governments.
+- The project represents an approximately $10 billion investment in infrastructure on the Gulf Coast, and should generate billions of dollars of economic growth and tax payments to local, state and federal governments.
 The project will also generate tens of thousands of jobs across the life of the facility, including approximately 9,000 construction jobs over five years with peak employment reaching about 3,000 jobs.